 - Place and time the tasks are to be carried out

 Alternatively you may operate with a more wider range supply agreement or set of terms of business.
 Get help from a solicitor to make sure they are robust and enforceable.

 As a minimum include a clause on your invoices with your payment terms and the wording “Interest and Late Payment Charges will be applied under Late Payment of Commercial Debts (Interest) Act 1988 as amended by EC Directive 2000/35/EC”

 In many cases contracts are imposed on business, eg

 - Freelancers/contractors working through agencies / direct contracts

 - Small businesses dealing with larger ones or public entities

-What if that says something different to your invoice?
+What if that your suppliers imposed terms says something different to your invoice?
 Well normally, a contract imposed by a larger customer will have a clause saying their contract is the extent of the agreement between the businesses.
-Thats normally definitive, although the “rough justice” approach of the Small Claims Court may over turn that if it was unfair and/or bargaining power was unequal.
+That is normally definitive, although the “rough justice” approach of the Small Claims Court may over turn that if it was unfair and/or bargaining power was unequal.
 As well as payment arrangements, interest arrangements in the event of late payment may also be stated.